-The hallmark of a great wax haul is when you love every freaking scent and wish you ordered two of each!
+The hallmark of a great wax haul is when you love every scent and wish you ordered two of each.
 My exact feelings for this order, which demand a Valentine’s Day post to express my love.
-Pouring wax since 2015, I introduced Pour Girl’s Wax in my year end recap post as one of my new favorite vendor discoveries.
+Pouring wax since 2015, I introduced Pour Girl’s Wax in my year-end recap post as one of my new favorite vendor discoveries.

 Creamy Cotton– An uncommon blend of fluffy cotton with vanilla orchid and warm musk undertones.